liubquanti/White-Cobalt/README.md

 - [X] Save servers for future use.
 - [X] Add an API key to a server.
 - [X] Check the functionality of a cobalt server.
-- [X] Download videos via pasted link.
+- [X] Download media via pasted link.
-- [X] Download videos via link shared through the share menu.
+- [X] Download media via link shared through the share menu.

 ## 🧩 • Usage

-There are two ways to download videos:
+There are two ways to download media:

 > Open the app, paste the media link into the input field, and tap the `download` button.